Skip to Content

 Wondering if your baby is ready to make the 3 to 2 nap transition?
-Learn when babies typically drop their third nap and how to smoothly transition to two naps!
+Learn when babies drop their third nap and how to transition to two naps.

 When Do Babies Transition to Two Naps?

-The 3 to 2 nap transition typically happens when your baby is in the 6 to 8 months age range.
+The 3 to 2 nap transition typically happens between 6–8 months old.
 The most common age for babies to start the transition is 7 months old.

-Babies who are higher sleep needs or don’t sleep well at night, may hold onto that third nap of the day until closer to 9 months old.
-While babies who have good over night sleep can typically handle longer wake windows and may be ready to make the transition a little closer to 6 months old.
+While babies who are higher sleep needs or don’t sleep as well at night, might hold onto their third nap of the day until closer to 9 months old.

-Read on to see the signs your baby is ready to make the 3 to 2 nap transition!
+Keep reading this blog post to see the signs your baby is ready to make the 3 to 2 nap transition and how you can do it.

-How Do You Know Baby is Ready for 2 Naps?
+How Do You Know Baby is Ready for Two Naps?

 3 to 2 Nap Transition Signs

-• Baby waking too early in the morning / Early morning wakings
+- Baby waking too early in the morning / Early wake-ups

-• New night wakings when baby was previously sleeping through the night
+- Frequent night wakings or split nights when baby was previously sleeping through the night

 How to Transition from 3 to 2 Naps

-Just like when you made the 4 to 3 nap transition, you’ll gradually increase your baby’s awake times throughout the day.
+Just like when you made the 4 to 3 nap transition, you’ll gradually increase your baby’s awake time throughout the day.

-Slowly increase each of their wake windows to about 2.25 to 3, depending on the time of day and how much your baby is able to handle.
+Slowly increase each of their wake windows to about 2.25 to 3, depending on the time of day and how much wake time your baby is able to handle.

 For example, at 6-months old, you may have been doing wake windows that were 2.25/2.5/2.5/2.25.